4U6U57/cmps012b-s16-scripts/lab6.scripts/piazza.md

 ## Design (5 points)
 * Case by Case but mostly focused on modification for use with generics
+* The most important function is the equals() function as it was the only one that required modification of code rather than just changing data types
+* Most common error was using == instead of equals() when comparing two generic objects

 ## Performance (5 points)
 * 5 points: Passed diff test for expected output, as given in examples/ folder